leanprover-community/mathlib3/docs/contribute/naming.md

 ### Dots ###

-Dots are used for namespaces, and also automatically generated names like recursors, eliminators, strutures projections.
+Dots are used for namespaces, and also automatically generated names like recursors, eliminators, structure projections.
 They can also be introduced manually, for example, where projector notation is useful.
 Thus they are used in all the following situations.